 Matson Money, Inc. ("Matson Money" or the "Adviser") is located at 5955 Deerfield Blvd., Mason, OH 45040.
 Matson Money was founded in 1991 and provides advisory services to individuals, trusts, corporations, non-profit organizations, retirement plans and foundations.
-Mark E. Matson, President, Chief Financial Officer and a Director of Matson Money, owns approximately 90% of Matson Money's outstanding voting securities.
-Matson Money had approximately \$6.9 billion in assets under management as of November 30, 2016.
+Mark E. Matson, President, Chief Financial Officer and a Director of Matson Money, controls Matson Money through his majority ownership.
+Matson Money had approximately \$9.5 billion in assets under management as of September 30, 2021.

-Subject to the general supervision of the Company's Board of Directors, Matson Money manages the Funds' portfolios and is responsible for the selection and management of all investments of the Funds in accordance with the Funds' respective investment objectives and policies.
+Subject to the general supervision of the Board, Matson Money manages the Funds' portfolios and is responsible for the selection and management of all investments of the Funds in accordance with the Funds' respective investment objectives and policies.